Whataburger Avocado Bacon Burger

 A Whataburger Avocado Bacon Burger is made with a large 100% beef patty, American cheese, three slices of bacon, avocado, tomato, and diced onions.
 The cheeseburger is served on Texas Toast.

-One serving has 815 calories, 49 grams of total fat, 51 grams of carbohydrates, and 37 grams of protein.
+There are 815 calories, 49 grams of total fat, 51 grams of carbohydrates, and 37 grams of protein in one serving.

 Read this guide for an in-depth overview of the calories, nutrition facts, ingredients, and allergens in Whataburger’s Avocado Bacon Burger.